farmergreg/vim-lastplace/README.md

 svn, and mercurial commit messages are ignored because you probably want to type a new message and not re-edit the previous one.
+## Advantages
+Advantages over the snippets that can be found around the net include:
+* It won't jump into the middle of nowhere when editing commit messages
+* If you're at the end of a file, it will try to keep as much of the file on screen as possible rather than just centering on the lastline.
+* It will open folds if needed.

+## Configuration
 You can configure what file types to ignore by setting g:lastplace_ignore.
 For example to only ignore git and svn commit messages try this in your vimrc: